Huso112/Huso112/README.md

 # Hello, GitHub!

 Hi.

-I am an Linux Mint/MacOS user & systems programming language enthusiast.

-I write programs as a hobby.
+Everyone!
+I am a Computer Engineering student in İzmir University of Economics.

+I have interest in low-level technologies e.g. kernels, LIBCs, drivers, microcontrollers, etc.

 ## Programming Languages I (Know And) Use (oftenly)
 ### Beginner-Decent
+- Swift
+- C#
+- Go
 - C++
+- Lua
+- Java

+### Decent-Good
+- Python
 - C

-### Decent
-- Python

 ### Good
 - Rust

+### God Forbid
-- Go
+- JS

 If you want to contact me, you can send an e-mail to "serdarserdar866@gmail.com"